Moving Past Dismissive Positivity

 There isn’t anything wrong with keeping a positive attitude.
 Honestly, being able to catch yourself from falling into the pit of despair or stress in order to reason with your feelings is a huge skill that not enough of us work on.

 However, toxic positivity doesn’t encourage people to reason and deal with their negative emotions but to avoid them.
 Being positive does not mean that you are oblivious to the world around you or the magnitude of your problems, and it certainly doesn’t mean avoiding any emotions that are unpleasant (anger, grief, sadness, etc.).

 For example, right after the Christmas holiday I acquired some sort of stomach virus that had me cooped up in my apartment for the rest of the week.
 I wasn’t really in a condition to do much of anything.
 I couldn’t stand for long periods of time without getting dizzy, my stomach was in pain, I couldn’t keep my food down, nor could I digest well.

 I was speaking to someone about this, and as soon as I brought up the word ‘sick’, she quickly cut me off and said “No, don’t speak that over yourself!
 You’re overcoming!”

 And I totally understand the sentiment.
-She was encouraging me to speak what I want, and not what I have.
+She was encouraging me to speak about what I want, and not what I have.
 It’s a principle that I am mindful of, and I appreciate her for wanting to do that.
-However, just because I change the verbiage does not mean I have changed fact.
+However, just because I change the verbiage does not mean I have changed facts.
 The fact of the matter: I was sick, I was contagious, and I needed to get better.